adlnet/xAPI-Spec/xAPI.md

 in that Statements are not allowed to be updated and thus there are rules around using PUT to update them.
 Also in xAPI, a PUT can only add a single Statement at a time.

-A major difference between PUT and POST is that PUT is idempotent, meaning if the method is executed more than
-once, the same effect occurs as if it were executed just one time.
+A major difference between PUT and POST is that PUT is always idempotent, meaning if the method is executed more than once, the same effect occurs as if it were executed just one time.
+POST may require additional information to be idempotent.

 #### 1.1.2 HTTP POST

-Traditionally the HTTP POST method is used only to create.
-Like PUT, the enclosed entity is stored by the
-corresponding Resource.
-However, POST methods to any of the Document APIs will result in a merge operation (link).
+Like PUT, the enclosed entity is stored by the corresponding Resource.
+However, POST methods to any of the Document APIs will result in a [merge operation](#placeholder).
+The rule of Statements not being updated or
-The rule of Statements not being updated or replaced is still true for POST requests.
+replaced is still true for POST requests.
 Only POST requests can be used to send multiple Statements to the LRS.
+There are [cases](#alt-request-syntax) where POST is leveraged in place of all other requests.

 #### 1.1.3 HTTP GET

 The HTTP GET method is used to retrieve information from the given Resource.
-Using GET has no effect on the actual data itself (thus, it is idempotent).  xAPI has no deviating behaviors from RESTful GET.
+Using GET has no effect on the actual data itself (thus, it is idempotent).

 #### 1.1.4 HTTP DELETE

 The HTTP DELETE method is used to delete the target from the given Resource.
 In xAPI, DELETE is not allowed on the Statement Resource as Statements cannot be deleted, only voided.
-This does not impact the RESTfulness of the DELETE method, just when it is applicable.

 <a name="httphead"/>

 #### 1.1.5 HTTP HEAD

-The HTTP HEAD method is traditionally used to check on the availability of a resource.
+The HTTP HEAD method is used to check on the availability of a resource.
 It is like the HTTP GET
 method, with a few exceptions. xAPI has a very specific implementation as outlined below.

 ###### Description
 The LRS will respond to HEAD requests by returning the meta information only, using the HTTP headers, and not the actual document.

 ###### Rationale